delormev/db-queries/README.md

 queries.sh -s database1
 ```

-This runs the query contained in your default input file on database1 and outputs the results to your default output file
+This runs the query contained in your default input file on database1 and outputs the results to STDOUT
 ```
 queries.sh -s database1 -q
 ```